 Properties and Uses of Gold Catalysts

-One of the most exciting aspects about catalysis by gold is the ‘light off’ temperature that can be achieved (the temperature at which the catalyst becomes functional).
-Potentially, gold catalysts operate effectively at temperatures as low as –700°C. Other precious metal catalysts tend to have optimum performance in the range of 130°C-530°C. This offers the opportunity for gold to catalyse new reactions and in some cases offer alternative cost effective solutions to the platinum group metals.
+One of the most exciting aspects of catalysis by gold is the ‘light off’ temperature that can be achieved (the temperature at which the catalyst becomes functional).
+Potentially, gold catalysts operate effectively at temperatures as low as –700°C. Other precious metal catalysts tend to have optimum performance in the range of 130°C-530°C. This offers the opportunity for gold to catalyse new reactions and in some cases offer alternative cost-effective solutions to the platinum group metals.
 Gold is already being used at a new BP Chemicals plant for the production of vinyl acetate monomer (used in the production of emulsion paint and glues), which uses a gold-palladium alloy catalyst to excellent effect.
 Odour reduction applications are possible, as well as the potential to remove nitrogen oxides from diesel engine exhaust gases.

 From the treatment of serious diseases and ailments, the ability to communicate faster, and the protection of key components in space, to the future provision of pollution control systems, chemical processing plants and clean energy generation, gold has a growing importance in people’s everyday lives.
 Having been revered throughout history, the requirement of new manufacturing techniques, changing consumer demands and emerging new products are set to put gold centre stage once again.